jthompkins/gitops_demo/README.md

 In the Argo CD dashboard, click on the **New App** button to add a new Argo CD application that syncs a Git repository containing cluster configurations with the OpenShift cluster.

-Create a new Argo CD application by clicking on the **New App** button in the Argo CD dashboard and entering the following details.
+Entering the following details for your new application in the form.

 * Application Name: `spring-petclinic`
 * Project: `default`